crisprVerse/crisprDesign/README.md

 # Introduction

-`crisprDesign` is the core package of the [crisprVerse](https://github.com/crisprVerse), and plays the role of a one-stop shop for designing and annotating CRISPR guide RNA (gRNA) sequences.
+`crisprDesign` is the core package of the [crisprVerse](https://github.com/crisprVerse) ecosystem, and plays the role of a one-stop shop for designing and annotating CRISPR guide RNA (gRNA) sequences.
 This includes the characterization of on-targets and off-targets using different aligners, on- and off-target scoring, gene context annotation, SNP annotation, sequence feature characterization, repeat annotation, and many more.